TL;DR

 The key distinction is accountability.
 An agentic service desk is not there to assist someone else in resolving the issue.
 It is responsible for the resolution itself, unless it explicitly decides that a human needs to be involved.

-An AI agentic service desk is an enterprise support system in which autonomous AI agents handle a significant portion of employee requests across IT, HR, and shared services by reasoning, acting, and validating outcomes, while operating under enterprise-grade governance and escalation controls.
+An AI agentic service desk is an enterprise support system in which autonomous AI agents handle a significant share of employee requests across IT, HR, and FinOps by reasoning, acting, and validating outcomes, while operating under enterprise-grade governance and escalation controls.

 Tickets still exist, but they are no longer the default.
 They are the exception.